 In case you haven’t noticed yet, our mission is to get you off the beaten track in New Zealand.

-Our crew have spent years travelling this beautiful country and have found some incredible places – many of which even the locals haven’t heard of!
+Our crew have spent years travelling this beautiful country and found some incredible destinations that we call our 'Strademark' places.

-Stray is the only backpacker bus that stays at The Barn, situated right on the edge of Abel Tasman National Park.
-This is commonly regarded as one of our passengers’ favourite stops, with access to stunning golden beaches, rainforest, numerous walking tracks and kayaking options >
+We stay at the Barn, right on the edge of the Abel Tasman National Park with a walking track directly into the national park!
+Marahau is commonly regarded as one of Stray passengers’ favourite stops, with both Stray Journeys and hop-on, hop-off having at least two nights to access the stunning golden sand beaches, lush rainforest, numerous walking tracks and incredible sailing and kayaking options.

 Gunn's Camp is a quirky little historic camp in the spectacular Fiordland National Park.
 It house families during the 1920s and 30s, whilst the men were building the road into Milford Sound.
 These days it is a base for hikers who want to tackle the fantastic Fiordland walking tracks, but more importantly it’s a unique stop for Stray hop-on, hop-off!
 With no mobile reception and almost no light pollution, you can look up at the stars in the night sky and feel like you've travelled back in time to the way life was in New Zealand's early formative years.